 For every 1000 impressions this particular page of the publisher’s website received, they earned $0.46 in ad revenue.

 Page RPM is an excellent comparative metric to evaluate multiple page performance on your website.
-It gives you an appreciation of what’s going on with your pages regarding revenue at any comparable periods, page to page, etc.
+It gives you an appreciation of what’s going on with your pages regarding revenue at any comparable period, page to page, etc.

-Take note that an increase in page RPM results to an increase in the total revenue of the website.
+Take note that an increase in page RPM results in an increase in the total revenue of the website.

 Out of the three metrics we covered here, session RPM is the best metric to reference when analyzing overall site performance.
 This metric directly shows a site’s ad earnings per visitor.
-It also gives you a better understanding of which landing pages gains revenue the most.
+It also gives you a better understanding of which landing pages gain revenue the most.

-To calculate session RPM, divide your earnings by visitor sessions and then multiply them by 1,000 that corresponds to one thousand visits to your website.
+To calculate session RPM, divide your earnings by visitor sessions, and then multiply them by 1,000 which corresponds to one thousand visits to your website.

 Session RPM = ( Revenue / Number of ad sessions) x 1,000